 Restaurant open in Winter

 Many of the best restaurants close at the end of November and reopen in March.
-To find out which restaurants are open in winter – see the abcMallorca 101 Best Restaurant guide for a full listing of the restaurants that are open in wintertime on the island.
+To find out which restaurants are open in winter – see our Restaurant section for a full listing of the restaurants that are open in wintertime on the island.

 Hotels open in Winter

 In recent years as there are a lot less flights to Mallorca many hotels now close in low season.
-To find out more about which hotels remain open during wintertime see the 101 Best Hotel Guide for Mallorca.
+To find out more about which hotels remain open during wintertime see our Hotel section.